Landslides destroyed many roads, including the Vunga Corridor, which is under rehabilitation.

 Volcano flood control project extended

-“Other new gullies will be identified by an ongoing feasibility study for flood control measures in the Volcano region and Vunga Corridor,” Rukundo said.
+Rukundo stated that an ongoing feasibility study for flood control measures in the Volcano region and Vunga Corridor will identify other new gullies.

-According to Rukundo, the project dubbed “Volcano Community Resilience Project” in the volcano region and Vunga Corridor will be implemented in eight districts which include Musanze, Nyabihu, Rubavu, Burera, Gakenke, Ngororero, Muhanga, and Rutsiro to minimise the floods in these regions.
+According to Rukundo, the project dubbed “Volcano Community Resilience Project” in the volcano region and Vunga Corridor will be implemented in eight districts, which include Musanze, Nyabihu, Rubavu, Burera, Gakenke, Ngororero, Muhanga, and Rutsiro to minimize the floods in these regions.

-The Mayor of Rubavu District, Prosper Mulindwa, told The New Times that a lateral dyke (wall to prevent flooding), with a storage capacity of 800,000 cubic metres, also on Sebeya River, is under maintenance.
+The Mayor of Rubavu District, Prosper Mulindwa, said that a lateral dyke (wall to prevent flooding), with a storage capacity of 800,000 cubic meters, also on the Sebeya River, is under maintenance.

-Bukeri diversion channel under maintenance activities, as well, protects the upper part of the Mahoko trading centre, collecting all water of Bukeri into the Sebeya River.
-It can hold 1,080 cubic metres.
+The Bukeri diversion channel under maintenance activities, as well, protects the upper part of the Mahoko trading center, collecting all water of Bukeri into the Sebeya River.
+It can hold 1,080 cubic meters.

-Figures from Rubavu District show that 7, 941.45 hectares of land are under erosion control while 12, 874 hectares of land are under erosion risk.
+Figures from Rubavu District show that 7,941.45 hectares of land are under erosion control, while 12,874 hectares are at erosion risk.

 In response to the problem, Mulindwa said, the district has produced 3,546,000 agroforestry tree seedlings at the cell level and distributed them among farmers.

-Tree seedlings and bamboo have been planted 10 metres apart on both sides of the Sebeya River buffer zones in Rugerero, Nyundo, and Kanama sectors.
+Tree seedlings and bamboo have been planted 10 meters apart on both sides of the Sebeya River buffer zones in the Rugerero, Nyundo, and Kanama sectors.
 Ten hectares of degraded forests have been rehabilitated as part of measures to reduce erosion and flooding.

 Roads rehabilitation

 Meanwhile, despite recent disasters destroying much infrastructure in Ngororero District, rehabilitation efforts are underway.
-This includes ongoing work on the Shyira Corridor road, a 12.6-kilometre route connecting the district to Nyabihu and Musanze districts.
+This includes ongoing work on the Shyira Corridor road, a 12.6-kilometer route connecting the district to the Nyabihu and Musanze districts.

 The road, according to district authorities, was damaged by landslides and impeded the movement of people across the district, mainly patients on their way to the Shyira District Hospital.

-There are three main bridges — Rutindo, Satinshyi, and Kagogo – that have been destroyed in Ngororero, and approximately 80 kilometres of roads need urgent rehabilitation.
-Nearly Rwf10 billion is needed.
+There are three main bridges, Rutindo, Satinshyi, and Kagogo, that have been destroyed in Ngororero, and approximately 80 kilometers of roads need urgent rehabilitation.
+The Ngororero District requires nearly Rwf10 billion.

-“Landslides destroyed many roads including the Vunga Corridor which is under rehabilitation now.
-Its poor state is a challenge for patients to access the hospital,” Mayor of Ngororero District, Christophe Nkusi, told The New Times.
+“Landslides destroyed many roads, including the Vunga Corridor, which is under rehabilitation now.
+Its poor state is a challenge for patients to access the hospital,” said Mayor of Ngororero District, Christophe Nkusi.

 For erosion control and afforestation in Ngororero District, 1,942,766 trees have been planted on 8,448 hectares since last year, expecting to plant another 130,000 trees on 565 hectares.